-Drumming is the workout of your entire brain.
-It’s often easy to plateau when trying to progress with your drumming.
+It’s easy to plateau when trying to progress with your drumming.
 Use these great apps to spice up your drumming education, experimentation, and fun!

-- 1. Drum School (iOS and Android: Free Trial&Paid)
+- 1. Drum School (iOS and Android: Paid, Free Trial)

 - 2. Rhythm Sight Reading Trainer (iOS: Paid)